-A recent ACF project explored narrative and the power of stories.
+At ACF, we are passionate about researching and exploring the power of narrative and stories.
 ACF’s Communications and Mobilisation Manager, Kathryn McCallum explains.

 I often read the letters ACF supporters write to decision makers as part of our campaigns and the comments you leave on our Facebook page.
 The language you use is persuasive, clear and alive with what motivates you to show up, speak out and act for nature.
 You talk about the places you love, your love for your children, or the solutions you know we can create.